hlt-mt/TM-Anonymizer/README.md

 The tool is able to extract PIIs in 5 languages: English, Czech, German, Italian, Latvian.
 More languages will be added during the project.

-The tool is accessible by an API that allows a user to create a direct connection with the tool and to process a singe TU at the time.
+The tool is accessible by an API that allows a user to process one or multiple TUs at the time.
 More details about the API specifications are available below.

 ## Installation and Usage